Iodine and Hashimoto’s Autoimmune Thyroid Disease

 My third criticism of the Yoon study is that in Hashimoto’s patients the parameter we are most interested in seeing improve is the anti-thyroid antibodies.
 We are most interested in seeing a decline in anti-thyroid antibody levels which indicates improvement in the auto-immune disease.

 So, what were the antibody levels initially and after three months in both groups?
-Did they go up, down or stay the same ?
-We don’t know, because Dr Yoon did not present this data.
-I assume that if there had been a significant decline in antibody levels after Iodine restriction, Dr Yoon would have surely reported this.
-He did not report it because there was no difference between the two groups.
+Was there a significant decline in antibody levels after Iodine restriction.
+No, there was no difference between the two groups.

 How to Make Anti-Thyroid Antibodies Decline